codsen/codsen/packages/string-remove-widows/README.md

 Hi{% if data.firstName %} data.firstName{% endif %}!
 ```

-We intend to either say `Hi John!` to customer John or just `Hi!` if we don't know customer's name.
+We intend to either say `Hi John!` to customer John or just `Hi!` if we don't know the customer's name.

 But if we run widow words removal on this piece of text, **we don't want** `&nbsp;` inserted into the middle of `endif`: